Skip to Content

 Boost Calculator

-By comparison most Eatons quote a volumetric efficiency of around 80% - that's for a four lobe high helix scroll rotor design.
-AMR500's only have two lobe straight rotors.
+By comparison most Eatons quote a volumetric efficiency of around 80% - but that is a four lobe helix scroll rotor design.

 The efficiency of a Rootes blower also drops off at higher pressures and higher temperatures.
 So the closer you are operating to the adiabatic limit of the blower, the more that the efficiency drops off.
 Generally this limit is approximately at a 2:1 pressure ratio or 1 bar (14.7psi).